 The arrangement of amino acids determines the enzyme's function

-Each enzyme has it own unique three-dimensional structure that determines the function of the enzyme.
-Even slight changes in the sequence of the amino acids on the string have a huge impact on the structure of the protein.
-With just one or perhaps a few amino acids replaced or switched, an enzyme may not only look different, but also act different.
-With only a slight change in the sequence of the amino acids, an enzyme may be converted into working on other biological molecules or treating them differently.
+It is the unique three-dimensional structure of each enzyme that that determines the function of the enzyme.
+Even slight changes in the sequence of the amino acids on the string have a huge impact on the structure and function of the protein.
+With just one or perhaps a few amino acids replaced or switched, an enzyme may not only look different, but also act differently and convert to working on other biological molecules or treating them differently.

 Enzymes have active sites that make them highly specific